Supplementary data: Nova Scotia

 Title of image: Proportion* of stage 4 diagnosis in NS in 2019

 Caveats/limitations: 2019 Cancer Registry data is not currently available.
-Data presented is based on projections of total case counts and proportions of stage IV diagnoses.
+Data presented is based on projections of total case counts and proportions of stage IV diagnoses for colon and lung cancer 2019 and 2018-2019 projected proportion for bladder and melanoma.

 Data source: Provincial cancer agencies and programs